Skip to content

 Soybeans

-I’m often asked if soy products are safe for women’s health-related conditions such as endometriosis, polycystic ovarian syndrome (PCOS) and fibroids.
-My sense is that there is a minimal reason for concern regarding soy and these health problems.
+I’m often asked if soy products are safe for women’s health-related conditions such as endometriosis, polycystic ovarian syndrome (PCOS), and fibroids.
+I sense that there is minimal reason for concern regarding soy and these health problems.
 Soy contains substances called isoflavones that have extremely weak phytoestrogen or plant estrogen activity.
-They are in the order of about 1000 times weaker than our own internally-produced estrogen.
-If your own estrogen is excessive, then having much weaker estrogen competing for estrogen binding sites is helpful to lower estrogen activity.
+They are about 1000 times weaker than our own internally produced estrogen.
+If your estrogen is excessive, having much weaker estrogen competing for estrogen binding sites is helpful to lower estrogen activity.

-I wouldn’t encourage much soy consumption in men or boys.
+I wouldn’t encourage soy consumption in men or boys too much.
 There is research suggesting that it can cause hypogonadism (decreased size of reproductive organs) in males.

-A 2007 study found that dietary isoflavones, as in soy, may reduce the risk of endometriosis among Japanese women.
-A 2017 review of meta-analyzes and recent clinical trials, provided evidence of the effectiveness of isoflavones in reducing hot flashes, improving the quality of life after menopause, lowering the cardiovascular risk by optimizing lipid profile, and improving bone mineral density.
+A 2007 study found that dietary isoflavones, such as those in soy, may reduce the risk of endometriosis among Japanese women.
+A 2017 review of meta-analyses and recent clinical trials provided evidence of the effectiveness of isoflavones in reducing hot flashes, improving the quality of life after menopause, lowering cardiovascular risk by optimizing lipid profile, and improving bone mineral density.

 Adzuki beans

-Revered in Japanese cooking, adzuki beans, also called azuki beans, are russet-colored beans with a strong, nutty, yet sweet flavor.
-Adzuki beans are high in protein and dietary fiber but their true Superfood label comes from their high antioxidant rating – they have a higher antioxidant value than cranberries or blueberries!
-These beans are also lower in calories than other beans such as black beans, garbanzos, kidney beans, pinto beans, and white beans.
+Revered in Japanese cooking, adzuki beans, also called azuki beans, are russet-coloured beans with a strong, nutty, yet sweet flavour.
+Adzuki beans are high in protein and dietary fibre, but their real Superfood label comes from their high antioxidant rating – they have a higher antioxidant value than cranberries or blueberries!
+These beans are also lower in calories than other beans, such as black beans, garbanzos, kidney beans, pinto beans, and white beans.

 Adzuki beans lower “bad” cholesterol levels, boost digestion, improve heart health, support your immune system through their B vitamin content, and support your reproductive system with their very high folate content.

-Adzuki beans are excellent hormone-balancers because of their high protein and fiber content.
+Adzuki beans are excellent hormone balancers because of their high protein and fibre content.

 Chickpeas